 House Accounts transactions will appear on your GL Accounts based on the following:

 - A customer orders in POS and pays with House Account.
-That House Account imports to R365 as a payment type and debits whichever GL Account you setup on the payment type (usually called House Account Receivable or Uninvoiced House Account or something similar)
+That House Account imports to R365 as a Payment Type and debits whichever GL Account you set up on the Payment Type Account record (usually called 'House Account Receivable' or 'Uninvoiced House Account')

-- When you run the House Account invoicing, it finds all house account payments that came over from POS within the date range they specify and creates 1 AR Invoice per customer with line items for each house account payment.
-The item on those AR invoice line items is the House Account item setup in preferences (usually called House Account Charge or something similar).
-The GL Account that gets credited (to cancel out the debit from step 1) on that entry is the Sales Account on the House Account Charge item record.
-The account that gets debited on the AR Invoice is the AR account setup on Preferences and that’s the same AR account that will get hit for any invoices and has nothing to do with house accounts specifically.
+- When the House Account invoicing is ran, it finds all House Account Payments that came over from the POS within the date range specified and creates one AR Invoice per customer with line items for each House Account Payment.
+The item on those AR invoice line items is the House Account item setup in Preferences (usually called 'House Account Charge').
+The GL Account that gets credited on that entry, which will cancel out the debit from Step 1, is the Sales Account on the House Account Charge item record.
+The account that gets debited on the AR Invoice is the AR Account set up in System Preferences, which is the same AR account that will be used for any AR invoices.

 Walkthrough of House Account Process

-When a Customer pays at a restaurant, some are able to put it on their tab and pay later in a lump sum invoice from multiple visits to the restaurant.
+When a customer pays at a restaurant, some are able to put it on their tab and pay later in a lump sum invoice from multiple visits to the restaurant.
 These are called House Accounts.
-Our goal is to automate this process as much as possible with the following elements
+Our goal is to automate this process as much as possible with the following elements:

-- In your POS system, when someone gets rung up they will choose in the POS that they paid with a house account (the sales payment will be House Account instead of cash, credit card, etc)
+- In your POS system, when a customer gets rung up, it will be noted in the POS that they paid with a House Account (the Sales Payment will be 'House Account' instead of cash, credit card, etc).

 - These transactions and Payment Type Accounts will be brought over to Restaurant365 in the nightly import.
-You will need to update the payment type account in Restaurant365 after it gets created the first time to mark it as House Account (meaning that they paid with house account).
-You can also specify a customer on the payment type account if this payment type always goes to 1 customer.
+You will need to update the Payment Type Account in R365 after it gets created to mark it as a House Account, meaning that the customer paid with a House Account.
+You can also specify a customer on the Payment Type Account if this Payment Type always goes to one customer.

-- In the DSS grid, we have a tab for House Accounts where it shows all sales payments that have a payment type account of House Account and has a spot where they can choose which customer each charge applies to and these will be specified as “Sales” in the grid.
-Restaurant365 has a customer/location link table with the POS ID for that customer, so that way if that customer’s ID in the POS is already linked to a customer in Restaurant365, then the system will populate the customer field for you so you don’t have to every time.
+- Note: R365 has a Customer/Location link table with the POS ID for that customer, so if that customer’s ID in the POS is already linked to a Customer in R365, the system will populate the Customer field automatically.
 This is a huge time saver.
-Restaurant365 stores and update this automatically so it won’t require any user interaction to setup or manage these links
+This will not require any User interaction to setup or manage these links

-- Some customers get discounts.
-For this we have a Discount % field on the Customer record that will be included as a negative line on an invoice when the invoicing process runs but we also have a checkbox on the payment type account of whether the discount applies to that payment type.
-That way you have flexibility of when the apply a discount or not, outside of the checkbox listed on the Payment Type Account record described above
+- Some Customers get discounts.
+For this, we have a 'Discount %' field on the Customer record that will be included as a negative line on an invoice when the invoicing process runs, which will provide flexibility of when to apply a discount or not, outside of the checkbox listed on the Payment Type Account record described above